Roman Catholic Diocese of Marquette: 1900 to 1950

-Pius XI named Auxiliary Bishop Joseph C. Plagens from the Archdiocese of Detroit to replace Nussbaum in 1935.
+Auxiliary Bishop Joseph C. Plagens of Detroit replaced Nussbaum in 1935.
 In 1937, the pope suppressed the title of Diocese of Sault Sainte Marie and Marquette, erecting the Diocese of Marquette in its place.

 In 1938, a transfer of a priest broke into violence.
-Plagens had ordered the transfer of Reverend Simon Borkowski, pastor of St. Barbara's Parish in Vulcan, Michigan, to a seminary in Wisconsin.
+Plagens had ordered the transfer of Simon Borkowski, pastor of St. Barbara's Parish in Vulcan, Michigan, to a seminary in Wisconsin.
 However, Borkowski had refused to go, instead remaining inside his church with 20 supporters picketing outside.
 One day, a group of 60 men arrived at St. Barbara's, pushed past the picketers, and forced Borkowski out of the building.
-The newly appointed pastor, Reverend Erasmus Dooley, was allowed to enter.
+The newly appointed pastor, Erasmus Dooley, was allowed to enter.
 However, a group of 100 Borkowski supporters soon arrived and a full-scale brawl erupted.
 In the end, Dooley left the church and Borkowski re-entered it.

-In 1940, Pope Pius XII named Plagens as bishop of the Diocese of Grand Rapids and replace him in Marquette with Reverend Francis Joseph Magner from the Archdiocese of Chicago.
+In 1940, Pope Pius XII named Plagens as bishop of the Diocese of Grand Rapids and replace him in Marquette with Francis Joseph Magner from the Archdiocese of Chicago.
 During his six-year tenure, Magner provided attention to the mission parishes of the diocese, established the diocesan newspaper and created seven catechetical schools.
 Magner died in 1947.
 To replace Magner, Pius XII appointed Coadjutor Bishop Thomas Lawrence Noa of the Diocese of Sioux City later in 1947.

+1950 to 2000

 Noa in 1952 opened the cause, or initiative, for the canonization of Baraga.
 In 1953, on the 100th anniversary of the Vicariate Apostolic of Upper Michigan, a centennial mass was held in Marquette.
-In 1958, Noa issued a directive that Catholics in his diocese should not attend meetings of Moral Re-armament, an international spiritual association, citing its dangers to Catholic faith.
-Noa resigned as bishop of Marquette in 1968.
+In 1958, Noa ordered that Catholics in his diocese not attend meetings of Moral Re-armament, an international spiritual association.
+Noa cited its dangers to Catholic faith.
+Noa retired as bishop of Marquette in 1968.

-In 1968, Pope Paul VI appointed Auxiliary Bishop Charles Salatka of the Diocese of Grand Rapids as bishop of Marquette.
+In 1968, Pope Paul VI appointed Auxiliary Bishop Charles Salatka of Grand Rapids as bishop of Marquette.
 Facing a large financial deficit, Salatka was forced to close two-thirds of the diocesan schools.
-In 1972, Salatka established a tribunal as a start of the canonization process for Bishop Baraga.
+In 1972, Salatka established a tribunal as a start of the canonization process for Baraga.
 Salatka was named by Paul VI as archbishop of the Archdiocese of Oklahoma City in 1977.

 To replace Salatka, the pope named Auxiliary Bishop Mark Schmitt of the Diocese of Green Bay as the new bishop of Marquette.
 As bishop, Schmitt founded the Lay Ministries Leadership School to prepare lay parishioners for leadership roles in parishes.
-He also create bachelor's and master's degree programs in pastoral studies.
+He also create bachelor's and master's degree programs in pastoral studies.After Schmitt retired as bishop of Marquette in 1992, Pope John Paul II named Auxiliary Bishop James Garland of Cincinnati as the next bishop of that diocese.